-In this management level course the content material is designed to broaden the student's knowledge of general mechanics, fluid mechanics, hydromechanics, friction, balancing, vibration, stress and strain, bending, torsion, and stresses in shipboard structures.
+This management level course is designed to broaden the student's knowledge of general mechanics, fluid mechanics, balancing, vibration, stress and strain, torsion, as they relate to shipboard systems and structures.

-MEMG1003 Automation and Control 1 80.0 Hours
+MEMG1003 Automation and Control Systems 1 80.0 Hours

-Material presented in this course discusses electrical, electronic and control engineering at a senior engineering level.
-Material includes transistor theory, electronic control, surveillance and recording systems, power supplies, amplifiers and troubleshooting.
-This course also deals with safety systems, and reviews the fundamentals of process control, process measurement, governors, power sharing and hydraulic and pneumatic control circuits.
+This course presents material relating to electrical, electronic and control engineering at a senior engineering level.
+The course deals with system configuration of automatic control systems, and reviews the fundamentals of process control, AC motor control and hydraulic and pneumatic control circuits.